ttolson-code/seafood-app/README.md

 $ docker-compose -f docker-compose.yaml build
  ```

-To run the containers for locally development run the following command from the root directory which contains the file ```docker-compose.yaml```
+To run the containers for local development run the following command from the root directory which contains the file ```docker-compose.yaml```

 ```console
 $ docker-compose -f docker-compose.yaml up